 - tell you if you need to see a GP about your symptoms

-Some pharmacies offer a UTI management service and can prescribe antibiotics if they're needed.
+Some pharmacies offer a UTI management service.
+They may be able to give antibiotics if they're needed.

 Causes of urinary tract infections (UTIs)

 Urinary tract infections (UTIs) are usually caused by bacteria from poo entering the urinary tract.

 The bacteria enter through the tube that carries pee out of the body (urethra).

 Women have a shorter urethra than men.
 This means bacteria are more likely to reach the bladder or kidneys and cause an infection.

 Things that increase the risk of bacteria getting into the bladder include: